0xtato/LOLRMM-Actions/README.md

 # lolrmm

-Automated alerting system for [LOLRMM](https://lolrmm.io) — a community-maintained catalog of Remote Monitoring and Management (RMM) tools used in threat actor campaigns.
+Automated alerting system for [LOLRMM](https://lolrmm.io) — a community-maintained catalog of Remote Monitoring and Management (RMM) tools used in threat actor campaigns with GitHub Actions.

 ## What this does